Central Park Tower: Architecture

 Central Park Tower was developed jointly by Extell and Shanghai Municipal Investment Group.
-It was designed by Adrian Smith + Gordon Gill Architecture.
+It was designed by Adrian Smith + Gordon Gill Architecture, with AAI Architects as the architect of record.
 WSP Global was the structural engineer for the project, while Lendlease was the main contractor.

 The building has 98 physical above-ground floors and three basement levels.
 The top story is numbered 136, and several floor numbers are skipped.
 The tallest habitable story is 1417 ft high, while the roof and architectural tip are 1550 ft above ground level.
 The use of development rights transferred from other structures nearby, as well as about 300 ft of mechanical spaces, enabled Central Park Tower to reach a taller height than would have ordinarily been allowed.
 Central Park Tower is the tallest primarily residential building in the world; the much taller Burj Khalifa has 900 residential units but is mixed-use.
-Central Park Tower is also the second-tallest skyscraper in the United States and the Western Hemisphere, the 15th tallest building in the world, and the tallest building outside Asia by roof height.
+Central Park Tower is also the second-tallest skyscraper in the United States and the Western Hemisphere, the 15th-tallest building in the world, and the tallest building outside Asia by roof height.
+The building's top floor and roof height are higher than that of One World Trade Center in Lower Manhattan.
 Due to its high slenderness ratio, the building has been characterized as part of a new breed of New York City "pencil towers".

 Form and facade

 The facade of Central Park Tower was designed by James Carpenter Design Associates and Permasteelisa Group.
 According to Gill and Smith, the glass cladding was intended to help the tower fit into the skyline.
 The entrance for Nordstrom is on 57th Street, as is the main residential entrance.
 A secondary residents' entrance is on 58th Street.

-To maximize views of Central Park, Extell built a cantilever extending 28 ft from the eastern side of the tower.
-The cantilever starts roughly 290 ft above the Art Students League building and covers roughly one-third of the total space above that building.
+To maximize views of Central Park, Extell built a cantilever extending 28 ft from the eastern side of the tower.The cantilever starts roughly 290 ft above the Art Students League building and covers roughly one-third of the total space above that building.
 Without the cantilever, Vornado Realty Trust's under-construction 220 Central Park South would have blocked the lowest 950 ft of the tower.
+The Art Students League building itself could not be modified because it was a New York City designated landmark and listed on the National Register of Historic Places.
 The cantilever was constructed in conjunction with an air rights sale in 2013, which shifted 220 Central Park South slightly west.
 This agreement, in turn, ended a years-long dispute over the site of 220 Central Park South.
 Since 2019, Central Park Tower has held the Guinness World Record for being the tallest cantilevered building.